 Go got generics in 1.18 (March 2022), thirteen years after the language shipped.
 They are useful, but they feel tacked on, and in practice they have most of the downsides of a generic type system without delivering the upsides you’d expect coming from Rust, Haskell, or even modern C++.

-This is a strong claim, so let me back it up.
+This is a very strong claim, so let me back it up.

 The Standard Library Barely Uses Them